cheerbotme/ethglobalnyc2025/README.md

 1. Plug the SD into the Raspberry Pi, then plug it in.

-2. Wait until the Pi joins your laptop's or desktop's wifi then ssh into it with
+2. Wait until the Pi joins your laptop's or desktop's wifi then ssh into it with whatever you set local to.
+In our case, that's `ssh bestape@cheer.local`.

 3. Enter the `git clone https://github.com/bestape/.0.sh` command.